The 25 best things to do in Edinburgh – your complete guide

-How do I get around Edinburgh?
+How to get around Edinburgh

 Edinburgh has a world-leading bus and tram network thanks to the services provided by Lothian buses, with cheap public transport available on clean, well-maintained vehicles.
 The bus network extends right through Edinburgh and out to the surrounding areas, while the trams provide a fast mode of transport over 14km from the airport to the city centre.

 Visit Transport For Edinburgh for more information on Edinburgh’s Trams and buses or download the Transport for Edinburgh App.
 To help you find your way around the bus network more quickly you can get real-time information on the web and on your smartphone.
 To find out when your bus is due go to:

 There are plenty of taxis to find throughout the city (try ComCabs – they’re one of the best firms in my opinion) but to be honest because the city is so compact you’ll rarely have a need to use any form of transport during the day other than your own two feet.

 One thing I would recommend is making sure you’ve got Google Maps installed on your phone and download the city centre map to your device.
 That way if you ever lose your signal (which you shouldn’t as Edinburgh has excellent phone coverage) you’ll still be able to navigate.